LIST: New Year’s events around Savannah

-SAVANNAH, Ga (WSAV) — New Year’s Day is right around the corner and events are taking place across the Lowcountry to celebrate.
+SAVANNAH, Ga (WSAV) — New Year’s Day is right around the corner and events are taking place across the area to celebrate.

 Here’s a list of events to ring in the New Year: